Maintaining your cesspit is essential,not just for your household but for your local council authority too.

-A common problem with#cesspits is overflowing, which can cause issues regarding cracked walls and punctures, which may lead to external leaks.
-Unlike #septic tanks, a #cesspit has no rudimentary treatment system, which means that whatever goes in must come out. under the public health act and water resources act your local council authority has a duty to ensure your #cesspit is in good working order, routine inspections are commonplace throughout the UK.
+A common problem with cesspits is overflowing, which can cause issues regarding cracked walls and punctures, which may lead to external leaks.
+Unlike septic tanks, a cesspit has no rudimentary treatment system, which means that whatever goes in, must come out.
+Under the public health act and water resources act your local council authority has a duty to ensure your cesspit is in good working order, routine inspections are commonplace throughtout the uk.

 Do’s and Do not’s regarding cesspit maintenance

-Never lift the lid of your #cesspit to check levels, inside there are a whole lot of nasty’s, make sure you have an alarm fitted within your pit.
+Never left the lid of your cesspit to check levels, inside there are a whole lot of toxic nasties, make sure you have an alarm system fitted within your pit.

-Cesspits are often located in areas where other #sewage solutions are just not practical.
-Make sure your cesspit is located at least 15 metres away from any outbuilding and not less than 10 metres from any #watercourse.
+Cesspits are often located in areas where other sewage solutions are just not practical.
+Make sure your cesspit is located at least 15 metres away from any outbuildings and not less than 10 metres from any watercourse.